andrewisoko/Reed-Automated-JobAssistant/README.md

 * Python is required to run the program https://wiki.python.org/moin/BeginnersGuide/Download

-* Option 1:
-run this command on command prompt / bash
+* Run this command on command prompt / bash

 ```
 pip install reedautomated